lemonatio/proof-of-liabilities/README.md

 - Python 3.9 or above

-Alternatively, if you don’t have python installed, you can use the dockerized version of the script.
+Alternatively, if you don't have python installed, for the `verify.py` script you can use the dockerized version.

 # Usage